GVR Report cover In-flight Catering Services Market Size, Share & Trends Report

 • Format: Electronic (PDF)

-• Historical Range: 2018 - 2020
+• Historical Range: 2018 - 2021

 • Industry: Technology

 Additionally, businesses are adopting a novel trend of providing continental meal options to their customers, which helps meet their specific meal requests and raises customer satisfaction.
-Most airline caterers and in-flight catering service suppliers are working to improve their supply chain management (SCM) in order to produce high-quality goods while running their in-flight catering operations efficiently.
+Most airline caterers and in-flight catering service suppliers are working to improve their supply chain management (SCM) to produce high-quality goods while running their in-flight catering operations efficiently.
 For instance, in June 2021, Newrest signed a new agreement with American Airlines for in-flight catering.
 The company's in-flight catering standards allow the teams to deliver the premier food safety level, including HACCP tracking of food production and end-to-end cold chain management.
 The outcome of the agreement depends on maintaining the implementation of new international standards set forth by COVID-19, such as showers, air blowers, and thermal cameras.

 F&B Type Insights